pwnjack/materializer/README.md

 ## Usage
-Once you have defined all your assets you can start to work on your project, open the project folder in your terminal and run:
+Once you have defined all your assets you can start to work on your project, run:

 		gulp

-This will open up your favorite browser on the project's index page, and while you work on the code it will refresh in real-time the browser's page to reflect your code's changes (css, js, jade).
+This will open up your favorite browser on the project's index page, and while you work on the code it will refresh  the page in real-time to reflect your code's changes (css, js, jade).

 To work smoothly Sparkle let you build you project using some preprocessors: